State of M&A Data Rooms — Q1 2026 Read the report →

 Conclusion

-Raising in France in 2025 requires matching your stage, category, and France story to the right investors.
-The investors on this list are actively deploying capital, but they're selective.
-Bring traction data, execution clarity, and a clear de-risking plan—not just vision.
+Raising in France in 2026 requires matching your stage, category, and France story to the right investors.
+The 12 on this list are actively deploying capital, but they are selective — Bpifrance alone rejects the overwhelming majority of applications.
+Bring traction data, execution clarity, and a clear de-risking plan — not just vision.